 Rowing is recognized as the quintessential team sport.
 How do I know?
-From seeing motivational posters with rowing photos and headlines like “TEAMWORK!” in offices nationwide to inspire employees to “pull together” to achieve operational and management excellence, and successful strategy execution!
+From seeing motivational posters with rowing photos and headlines like “TEAMWORK!” in offices nationwide to inspiring employees to “pull together” to achieve operational and management excellence, and successful strategy execution!
 (Oh, and also I rowed four years in college.)
 But it’s the poster thing that, as a rower, I always found funny since most people in America know very little about rowing, or “crew.”
 Yet still, somehow rowing became the universal symbol of working hard to achieve a collaborative goal.
-Which is sort of like people across America adopting images of competitive baking to symbolize grace under pressure.
+This is sort of like people across America adopting images of competitive baking to symbolize grace under pressure.

-Whether you fall into the category of people who buy such posters, or cynics like me who scoff at them, you can learn a great deal about goal setting, management excellence and achieving greatness from Daniel James Brown’s best-selling book, The Boys In the Boat, which tells the amazing story of a group of depression era outsiders – the national champion University of Washington men’s crew – who went on to win gold for the United States at the 1936 Berlin Olympics.
+Whether you fall into the category of people who buy such posters, or cynics like me who scoff at them, you can learn a great deal about goal setting, management excellence, and achieving greatness from Daniel James Brown’s best-selling book, The Boys In the Boat, which tells the amazing story of a group of depression era outsiders – the national champion University of Washington men’s crew – who went on to win gold for the United States at the 1936 Berlin Olympics.

 Boys is chock full of inspirational quotes by Pocock that put rowing into perspective in a way I’ve never heard.
 This first may pain some folks when they think about the cost of four years of college, but it’s the truth and I’m happy to hear someone else feels the same way I do:

-“Every good rowing coach imparts the kind of self-discipline required to achieve the ultimate from mind, heart and body.
+“Every good rowing coach imparts the kind of self-discipline required to achieve the ultimate from mind, heart, and body.
 Which is why most ex-oarsmen will tell you they learned more… in the racing shell than in the classroom.”

-So, as a tribute to The Boys, their coaches and Pocock (the name emblazoned on the wooden eight I first rowed in as a freshman at Ithaca College), here is a summary of lessons in strategy execution and business leadership to help lead any kind of team to collaborative greatness.
+So, as a tribute to The Boys, their coaches, and Pocock (the name emblazoned on the wooden eight I first rowed in as a freshman at Ithaca College), here is a summary of lessons in strategy execution and business leadership to help lead any kind of team to collaborative greatness.

 Pocock: “In a sport like this – hard work, not much glory… well, there must be some beauty which ordinary men can’t see, but extraordinary men do.”